Railway Photography by Paul Robertson

 Picture 8 is an aerial view taken from 1951, Compare this to the view above and see how much rationalisation affected the yards.
 Aerial pictures nos.7 & 8

 kindly reproduced from "Toton Yards & the Erewash valley - A brief history".

 As of 2359 on Sunday 26th April 2009, DBS closed both Toton Old Bank and New Bank yards due to the current financial recession and associated lack of freight traffic, it is hoped they may reopen at some stage in the future if freight ever picks up again.
 All traffic is now based on Toton North yard on the down side of the main line.
-During the Summer of 2010, Old Bank started to be used for the staging of DBS coal trains which are once again running from Daw Mill to Ratcliffe after the Jarvis Fastline Freight collapse, and some roads in New Bank are getting occasional use but bushes and silver birches have already put paid to some roads, indeed the stored class 60s have trees and vegetation growing through some of them..
+During the Summer of 2010, Old Bank started to be used for the staging of DBS coal trains which started running once again from Daw Mill to Ratcliffe after the Jarvis Fastline Freight collapse, and some roads in New Bank were getting occasional use but bushes and silver birches had already put paid to some roads, indeed the stored class 60s have trees and vegetation growing through some of them..

 In October 2009 the Erewash South resignalling was completed with many more signal gantries now spanning the lines in the area and control of the railway passing to the East Midlands Control Centre at Derby.
 These changes also saw the closure of Stapleford and Sandiacre shunt

 frame signalbox which was located just below the A52 overbridge, this was

 demolished at the start of 2011.
 Trains leaving South from Toton North Yard, and indeed the depot, can run directly South along the bi-directional line on the furthest west side of the main line, they cross back to the 'correct' line on a new crossover near the site of the old Long Eaton town

 station, near the large Tesco superstore.